 Jarod has over a decade of experience working as a sysadmin in many different environments.
 Although a jack-of-all-trades he frequently finds himself managing the infrastructure that runs and deploys large scale web applications.
 While not a classically trained programmer, Jarod believes in infrastructure as code and lives by automation.
 When not in front of a keyboard Jarod loves to spend time with his family, woodworking, and golfing.

 Zach has been writing data-driven web applications since 1993, when both he and the web were young.
 He is a jack-of-all-trades, with extensive experience with software engineering, system administration, requirements analysis, and agile project management.
 Zach loves solving hard problems, and his current passion is figuring out the best approaches to adapting Agile/Scrum methodologies to a completely distributed workforce.
 Zach is 42 Lines' internal business process designer, internal systems integrator, streaming video specialist, hiring coordinator, head of project management, Atlassian/JIRA administrator, event planner, backup departmental manager, and wikipedia link bot.
 In his spare time Zach plays with power tools, bicycles, and wearable computers; and organizes events.

-Laura brings over twelve years of experience in project streamlining through prior work in graphic design, web development, back-end administration, procurement/inventory management, and lean manufacturing processes.
+Laura brings over fifteen years of experience in project streamlining through prior work in graphic design, web development, back-end administration, procurement/inventory management, and lean manufacturing processes.
 Her enjoyment of outside activities trends toward ultralight backpacking and lay mycology.
 She also enjoys Bollywood films, and savoring every moment with two mostly-grown daughters.

 Igor is a Software Architect, residing in Sacramento, California.
 His liking for computers was sparked when he received a Sinclair Z80 for his birthday at the age of ten.
 Since then he has worked in companies both large and small building scalable web applications.
 Igor's main interest is finding ways to simplify development and maintenance of complex user interfaces for the web tier.
 Igor is a core committer for the Apache Wicket framework, the aim of which is to simplify the programming model as well as reintroduce OOP to the web UI tier.
 When he is not head deep in code he enjoys spending time with his beautiful wife and children, as well as snowboarding and playing video games.